smartdust-me/docs/docs/For SmartDust Lab operators and partners/iOS-device-setup.md

 - (Optional) If the device is intended to be used by different users, you might want to first reset it to factory settings to avoid leaking personal data and providing a cleaner experience.
 - **Remove any lockscreen security (passcode, biometric).**
+> If you keep a passcode/biometrics, be aware that you will need to enter the passcode as described below to allow the connection.

 ## Step 3: Connecting the Device